 Can you put poop in an industrial composter?
 Well, yes, as it happens, but only if you own larger animals and lots of them.
 Currently many zoos, farms and animal sanctuaries send their waste away to be converted into fertiliser, water and power at industrial composting sites.
 The volume of poop created at these would just be too great to safely compost on a home scale.

 Home composting is far more laid back.
 Reaching temperatures of only 20 to 30 degrees Celsius, home composting is a far slower process and is not suitable for certain plastic products, meat, fish or dairy.
 It is, however, a good option for your dog poop.

 Typical home composting includes organic waste, food scraps, clippings from cutting the grass, tea bags and the like.
 These products all compost extremely easy and won’t take much time at all to degrade.
-Home composting is an everyday part of a zero waste lifestyle.
-A garden compost bin will give homeowners a small area where they can create their own compost with the product scraps they have around – and they can add other things, like dog poop, to keep their waste products down.
+Home composting is an everyday part of a zero-waste lifestyle.
+A garden compost bin will give homeowners a small area where they can create their own compost with the product scraps they have around – and they can add other things, like dog poop, to keep their waste output down.

 If you need some tips on home composting your pet’s produce, check out this video: https://www.youtube.com/watch?v=0CnXFB6cWX0